The WiLD Norway Summer Summit 2026 has now concluded.

 Moderated by Frode Nakkim · Partnered by LMI

-Where does Norway's innovation chain — from funding & research to clinical trials & market access — break down?
-When systems fail, innovation stalls, investments drop, & studies halt.
-Women are disproportionately affected, making this an essential start to our political debate.
+This session examines Norway's innovation value chain—from funding & research to trials & market access, and where it breaks down.
+When systems don't work, innovation and investments drop, and studies stall.
+Women are disproportionately affected by gaps, making this a critical lead-in to our political discussion in Session 2.

 FIRESIDE CHAT 1 · WHY INVESTING IN WOMEN'S HEALTH IS INSEPARABLE FROM INDUSTRY & WORKING LIFE